What is Laminitis?

 Use a muzzle for short periods if you are unable to strip graze or manage the pasture.
 If you use one with a grid on the bottom this will allow the horse to drink and nibble.

 I would recommend that you provide hay and/or straw if your horse is stabled or in a bare paddock.
-Feed a low carbohydrate, high fibre diet and do consider using a mineral and vitamin supplement to provide a balanced diet if you are feeding below recommended quantities of compound feed.
+Feed a low carbohydrate, high fibre diet and consider using a mineral and vitamin supplement to provide a balanced diet if you are feeding below the recommended quantities of compound feed.

-Identifying Laminitis
+Identifying Horse Laminitis

 Commonly you will notice that the horse shifts weight from side to side and will have difficulty walking.
-You will notice that his hooves will feel warm to touch and there may be a strong pounding pulse at the digital artery around fetlock.
+You will notice that his hooves will feel warm to the touch and there may be a strong pounding pulse at the digital artery around the fetlock.

 Another sure sign to watch out for is if you notice that your horse rocks back off of his front feet so as to keep his weight off of them.

-1.Feed liberal quantities of forage.
+1. Feed liberal quantities of forage.

-2.Make changes in concentrate feed slowly over at least a two-week period.
+2. Make changes in concentrate feed slowly over at least a two-week period.

 3.Keep all concentrate feeds small, under 2.5kgs per feed for a 16hh horse and keep the feed under 1.5kg for a 13hh horse.